-Prerequisite: Instructor approval required Note: Formal acceptance into EMT-P program
+Prerequisite: Instructor approval required

-This course provides the student with information and skill development in the areas of Anatomy and Physiology, Pathophysiology, and life span development.
-This course also covers infections and communicable diseases, behavioral, Gynecology, Obstetrics, and neonatology emergencies.
+This course provides the student with information and skill development in the areas of student Anatomy and Physiology, Pathophysiology, Pulmonary, Neurological, and Endocrine Emergencies.
+This course also covers Allergies and Anaphylaxis, urology, and Gastroenterology.

 EMS 110 EMT-PARAMEDIC I/II SKILLS LAB